TheSpaghettiDetective/obico-server/README.md

 ## Configure Django site

-1. On Django admin page, click "Sites", and click the only entry "example.com" to bring up the site you need to configure.
+1. In the same browser window, go to the address `http://your_server_ip:3334/admin/sites/site/1/change/`.
 Change "Domain name" to `your_server_ip:3334`.
 No "http://", "https://" prefix or trailing "/", otherwise it will NOT work.

 2. Click "Save".
 Yes it's correct that Django is not as smart as most people think. ;)